kartikay101/Auto-Form-Fill/README.md

 # Auto-Form-Fill

+OLD SCRIPT DO NOT RUN WITH CURRENT FIREFOX

 This is a set of Auto Form Filling Scripts for filling the Feedback Form For SRM Academia Feedback Sessions

 To run it :